jon-dearaujo/qrgen/README.md

-## Generate QRCodes using Springboot with Java 21.
+## Generates QRCodes using Springboot with Java 21.